basecamp/highrise-api/README.md

 Rate limiting
 -------------

-**Please note:** We've lowered the API limit call to searching for contacts via an email address to 2 requests in a 10 second period.
+**Please note:** We've lowered the API limit call to searching for contacts via an email address to 2 requests in a 10 second period and requests to `GET /recordings.xml` to 10 requests in 10 seconds.

 All other limits remain at up to 150 requests per 5 second period from the same IP address for the same account.